felixludos/omni-fig/docs/project-structure/overview.rst

     module: scripts

-To see exactly what else projects can do, check out the documentation :ref:`here <Projects>`.
+To see exactly what else projects can do, check out the documentation on :ref:`projects <Project Base>` and their :ref:`default behavior <Default Projects>`.

 ..
 TODO: vignette B1 project organization